-The board of education encourages parents/guardians to visit the schools to observe the students, teachers and other employees.
-However, in order to make certain that no unauthorized persons enter the school with wrongful intent we appreciate a call to schedule an appointment to visit classrooms.
+The school board encourages interest on the part of parents/guardians in school programs and student activities.
+However, in order to make certain of school safety, no unauthorized persons may enter the school with wrongful intent.
+All classroom visits require an appointment pre-arranged with the classroom teacher.
+We appreciate a call to schedule an appointment to visit classrooms.